 One of the best First World War sites on the internet is maintained by a Dutch enthusiast who goes under the pseudonym of Pierre le Grande Guerre.
 He specializes in providing information on specific battlefields and he presents maps and historical and contemporary photographs of the selected locations.

 Internet forums such as Axis History Forum, Great War Forum, Military History Online, and World War 2 Talk are supported by experts in their individual fields and offer the opportunity to ask very specific questions or participate in discussions on military issues.
-Register is required to participate.
+Registration is generally required to participate.

 A number of authors have written books on specific subjects.
 Two that I can recommend are David Homsher's American Battlefields of World War I: Chateau Thierry - Then and Now, which presents the American force's story at the battle of Chateau Thierry and, at the other end of the spectrum, Nancy Rial's family experiences in World War II in Alan's Letters.